HenrikSamuelsson/course-introduction-to-software-product-management/agile-planning-for-software-products.md

 A story point is a unit of measurement for estimating the effort needed to complete a task.
 A simple task will typically be assigned one story point and more complex tasks will be assigned more points.

+Story points are purposely a vague measurement of time.
+This relates well with that estimations of how long a SW task will take is only a educated guess.
+Estimating tasks in story points instead of time takes away a bit of pressure on the developers because when estimating in time this can be taken as a commitment by the managers.
+Story points makes it more clear that there is in reality no way to be exactly sure when things are done but there is at least a rough idea that can be used for planning future work.

 ## Module 3 Iteration Planning

 ## Module 4 Risk Planning